 WeBreak Hip-Hop Dance Company is a mobile based hip-hop dance company specialized in teaching breaking (breakdancing) to youth all across the Los Angeles and Orange County areas.
-Our main objectives are teaching the art of breaking to the youth while creating a fun and safe environment that encourages confidence and comradery among our students.
-We offer classes throughout various studios in the Southern California area as well as afterschool classes and private lessons/groups.
+Our main objectives are teaching the art of breaking to the youth while creating a fun and safe environment that encourages confidence and camaraderie among our students.
+We offer classes throughout various studios in the Southern California area as well as after school classes and private lessons/groups.
 We are also for hire for parties, special events, workshops and more!
 We look to offer the most professional experience possible through our well trained staff and our proven propitiatory teaching curriculum.
 We are currently teaching over 40 classes in close to a dozen cities with approximately 300+ students!
 We are committed to professionalism, integrity, training, creativity, and introducing urban dance to you and the members of your community for the empowerment of your community.
-So no matter your dance ability, race, ethnicity, soci-economic status, or physical condition, WeBreak has something to offer YOU!
+So no matter your dance ability, race, ethnicity, socioeconomic status, or physical condition, WeBreak has something to offer YOU!

 About The Director

 Brian discovered he could dance in 1998 through attempting to imitate the dance moves of Usher.
 Three years later he was introduced to breakdancing through the Homeland Cultural Arts Center in Long Beach, CA. Brian immediately became addicted to the art form and devoted himself to learning as much as he could about breakin and the hip-hop culture.
 Brian had his first teaching experience teaching elementary school kids for a Long Beach after school program.
 Throughout the years Brian has had an opportunity to teach multiple classes and workshops for children and adults, work with some of the most talented bboys in Southern California and has choreographed and performed a variety of amazing dance pieces.